5 Best Left Handed Golf Clubs for Southpaws

 There has long been a fascination with left handed people in all areas of life.
 In particular, there is an interest in left handed athletes since most sports require physical activity that involves using the arms.
 Golf is a sport in which being left or right handed obviously makes a difference in how an individual will play.
-The following information discusses golf clubs for left handed people, what makes these clubs different, some of the best clubs for left handed players, and a few of the most famous southpaw golfers.
+The following information discusses golf clubs for left-handed people, what makes these left hand golf clubs different, some of the best clubs for left-handed players, and a few of the most famous left-handed golfers.

 Are There Special Golf Clubs for Left Handed Players?